 Now that the 7 days are over and the Oscars 2019 selection has been submitted, Wanuri is back to court to challenge the ban.
 Let’s keep tabs on Twitter and see how that goes.
 People Power always wins.

-Speaking of banning, many wonder why nobody banned this movie for promoting sexuality.
-Disconnect, the first modern Kenyan romantic comedy I’ve watched, premiered on the last day of NBO film fest 2018.
+Speaking of banning, some wonder why nobody banned this movie for promoting sexuality.
+Disconnect, a modern Kenyan romantic comedy, premiered on the last day of NBO film fest 2018.
 It was directed by Tosh Gitonga, the same guy who directed Nairobi Half Life.
-We’ll always remember the 2010 action film for being so down to earth by showing the city’s dark notorious side of Nairoberry.
+We’ll always remember his 2010 action film for being so down to earth by showing the city’s dark notorious side of Nairoberry.

-Disconnect features every Kenyan actor you know – Brenda Wairimu, Nick Mutuma, Patricia Kihoro, Pascal Tokodi.
+Anyway, Disconnect features every Kenyan actor you probably know – Brenda Wairimu, Nick Mutuma, Patricia Kihoro, Pascal Tokodi.
 I mean, don’t all romantic comedies do?
 The Kenyan movie is set in uptown Nairobi and features a lot of Sauti Sol music (cues Friendzone).
-It’s centres around the raunchy dating scene in the city of mixing and matching.

 Following in the steps of Supa Modo, it did rounds in Kenyan cinemas in Nairobi, Kisumu and Mombasa (18 and over, please).
 The cinematography and cast were A1.
 Pascal is actually a funny man.
 However, the plot was a bit messy and complicated.
 There was definitely a disconnect.